 The Isle of Skye is one of the most remote areas of Scotland, with the Hebrides archipelago around the corner.
 Despite narrow roads on hillsides with sharp turns and the occasional sheep on the road, it’s quite lovely to explore the island by car.
 The countryside is charming and some places even have coffee.

-The road signs are written in both English and Gaelic, since 30 percent of the population speak the latter language, and I had a hard time trying to understand several of the locals.
-Especially after a wee single malt.
+The road signs are written in both English and Gaelic.
+I felt surprisingly at ease while driving along the windy roads, since the pace up here is very relaxed compared to the busy cities in the south of Scotland.
+But I had a hard time trying to understand several of the locals, especially after a wee single malt.

 Historically, the island is also known as the place where Bonnie Prince Charlie fled after the Battle of Culloden in 1746, disguised as an Irish maid.